USoftNL/udocs/docs/Web_and_app_UIs/UDB_udb/udbclosePage.md

 :::danger

 If you navigate away from a page, asynchronous operations are in risk of being annulled if they do not return a promise (as opposed to just executing with an undefined result).
-For a full discussion of this risk, click [here]().

 :::